-The Office of Student Life will support students in communicating with professors to arrange and implement the approved accommodations.
+The Office of Student Life will support students in communicating with faculty to arrange and implement approved academic accommodations.
 Students with accessibility concerns are encouraged to communicate with their faculty, but are not required to disclose specific diagnoses.

-Psychological and psychiatric conditions include a broad range of diagnoses, including, bipolar disorder, clinical depression, schizophrenia, general anxiety disorder, obsessive-compulsive disorder, and others.
+Psychological and psychiatric conditions include a broad range of diagnoses, including: bipolar disorder, clinical depression, schizophrenia, general anxiety disorder, obsessive-compulsive disorder, and others.
 Any of these documented conditions may qualify you for accessibility services, as defined by the Americans with Disabilities Act of 1990, if they impact a major life activity.

 For additional information and to obtain the Accommodations Request Form, you may contact the Office of Student Life at 615.277.7406 or firstname.lastname@example.org.